facebookresearch/spdl/docs/source/migration/pytorch.rst

 Therefore, when using Pillow and TorchVision, creating a batch of 32 images at 224x224 (which is 4.8 MB) allocates, copies and discards redundant memory of about 20MB.

-When this data is transfered from subprocess to the main process, 2x4.8 MB extra copies are created.
+When this data is transferred from sub-process to the main process, 2x4.8 MB extra copies are created.

 In SPDL, we implemented the I/O module, which avoids these redundant memory allocations and